indirectDirectEnumeration69/Server-Ui-for-Crisper/README.md

 UI idea to be implemented into Crisper Project

 - Compiles correctly.
-- Still needing work before thread behaviour is used dynamically for status.
+- Still needing work before thread behaviour is used dynamically for status completely.

 [Dynamic Output] :